nilshellerhoff/powerstats-indicator/README.md

 Install `python-appindicator`, `libappindicator3-1` and `gir1.2-appindicator3-0.1` packages.

 ## How to use
 Clone the repository and run `python powerstats.py` (or make the `powerstats.py` executable with `chmod +x powerstats.py` and execute with `./powerstats.py`).
-You can add this script to your startup programs by adding it to your `~/.profile` file.
+You can add this script to your startup programs by adding the above command to your `~/.profile` file.